zt07/Zos/readme.md

 * Install NASM and QEMU

-* Run the following command
+* Run the following shell script to start the progrma in QEMU

-    * `nasm -f bin boot.asm -o boot.bin && qemu-system-x86_64 boot.bin`
+    * `./start.sh`